 Roast the veggies

-- Spread the veggies out on a standard-sized baking sheet.
+- Place the tomatoes, asparagus, salt, and olive oil on a standard-sized baking sheet.

 - Roast the veggies at 375 degrees for 10 minutes.